Over-Impacted, Under-Represented: Addressing Health Disparities in Multiple Sclerosis

 Accreditation Statement

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Purdue University College of Pharmacy and Efficient LLC.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Purdue University College of Pharmacy Office of Continuing Education and Professional Development and Efficient LLC and was developed in partnership with the Accelerated Cure Project and Multiple Sclerosis Foundation.
 Purdue University is accredited by the ACCME to provide continuing medical education for physicians.

 Designation Statement